The “Hitting Rock Bottom” Myth

 Mental Health Risks

-The mental health of an addicted individual is just as vulnerable as their physical health.
+The mental health of someone addicted to drugs or alcohol is just as vulnerable as their physical health.
 Many substances overstimulate the release of a neurotransmitter called dopamine.
-Over time, excessive amounts released from substances leads to decreased natural production resulting in decreased happiness and excitement.
+Over time, excessive amounts released due to the use of substances leads to decreased natural production, resulting in decreased happiness and excitement.

-Other mental health issues that will vary according to the substance and the individual user may include:
+Mental health issues that will vary according to the individual may include:2,3,4

 - Mood swings.